Analysis: Daniel Jones' new contract raises standard for QBs - NewsBreak

 “Tremendous respect for him as a player, as a person,” Eagles general manager Howie Roseman said of Hurts.
 “Tremendous respect for the people that work with him to do this, and you go through it in a way that you want to find a win-win solution.
 You want to find something that he feels really good about, and at the same time that we feel good about and surround him with good players.
 He knows that.
 He’s a smart guy.
 He understands that.
 That doesn’t mean that it’s not going to be a tremendous contract for him because he deserves that, too."

-Burrow is also eligible for a contract extension this offseason.
-He led the Cincinnati Bengals to the Super Bowl in his second season in 2021.
+Burrow led the Cincinnati Bengals to the Super Bowl in his second season in 2021.
 Burrow has averaged 4,543 yards passing and 35 TDs over the past two years.
 It’s expected he’ll become the highest-paid player in NFL history whenever he signs his new deal.

 “It’s not done yet,” Bengals GM Duke Tobin said last week.
 “You know, it’s a good problem to have.
 I have been pretty vocal about what Joe means to us, and my job is to facilitate his success as best I can with putting pieces around him, and his contract will get done when it gets done.
 But it’s a good problem to have.
 He’s a vital part of what we’re doing.”